 : Namdaemun Market – Myeongdong Shopping St. – Cheonggyecheon – Gwangjang Market

-Travel Tip: It’s very crowded on weekends afternoon & Bring some cash.
+Travel Tip: It gets very crowded on weekend afternoons & bring some cash.

 : Bukaksan Seoul Fortress Wall Hiking – TongIn Market & Seochon Village – Namsan N-Tower